Flexible control of the median of the false discovery proportion: Median unbiased estimation of the FDP

 \subsection{The Schweder-Spj{\o}tvoll-Storey estimate}

-The first results in this paper follow from a reinvestigation of the Schweder-Spj{\o}tvoll-Storey estimator of $\pi_0$ \citep{schweder1982plots,storey2002direct}.
+The paper's first results, which inspired Section \ref{seccontrol}, follow from a reinvestigation of the Schweder-Spj{\o}tvoll-Storey estimator of $\pi_0$ \citep{schweder1982plots,storey2002direct}.
 The estimator depends on a tuning parameter in $(0,1)$ that is usually denoted by $\lambda$.
 For practical reasons we will write the estimator in terms of $t:=1-\lambda$.
 The estimator is

 The heuristics behind this estimate are as follows.
 The non-null \emph{p}-values, i.e., the \emph{p}-values corresponding to false hypotheses, tend to be smaller than $1-t$, so that most of the \emph{p}-values larger than $1-t$ are null \emph{p}-values.
 Since for point null hypotheses the null p-values are standard uniform, one expects about $t\cdot100\%$ of the null \emph{p}-values to be larger than $1-t$.
 Hence, a (conservative) estimate of the number of null \emph{p}-values is $t^{-1}|\{i:p_i>1-t\}|$.
-Thus, $\pi_0'$ is an estimate of $\pi_0$.
+Thus, $\hat{\pi}_0'$ is an estimate of $\pi_0$.
 Storey's estimator is related to the concept of accumulation functions, used to estimate false discovery proportions \citep{li2017accumulation, lei2021general}.

-\citet{storey2002direct} notes that $\pi_0'$ is usually biased upwards, unless $\pi_0=1$ and all \emph{p}-values are standard uniform.
-It that case, $\mathbb{E}(\hat{\pi}_0')=\pi_0$.
-(It is also unbiased if the non-null \emph{p}-values cannot exceed $1-t$.)
-A way to decrease the upward bias of $\hat{\pi}_0'$ is usually to take $t$ very close to 0.
-This often increases the variance of $\hat{\pi}_0'$, however, so that there is a bias-variance trade-off \citep{storey2002direct, black2004note}.